iter8-tools/iter8/mkdocs/docs/code-samples/knative/canary-fixedsplit.md

 You will create the following resources in this tutorial.

-1. A **Knative app (service)** with two versions (revisions).
+1. A **Knative app** (service) with two versions (revisions).
-2. A **fortio-based traffic generator** that simulates user requests.
+2. A **Fortio-based traffic generator** that simulates user requests.
 3. An **Iter8 experiment** that:
     - verifies that `candidate` satisfies mean latency, 95th percentile tail latency, and error rate `objectives`
     - maintains a 75-25 split of traffic between `baseline` and `candidate` throughout the experiment
     - eventually replaces `baseline` with `candidate` using `Kustomize`

-??? warning "Before you begin, you will need ... "
+???+ warning "Before you begin, you will need... "
     **Kubernetes cluster:** Ensure that you have Kubernetes cluster with Iter8 and Knative installed.
-You can do this by following Steps 1, 2, and 3 of [the quick start tutorial for Knative](/getting-started/quick-start/with-knative/).
+You can do this by following Steps 1, 2, and 3 of the [quick start tutorial for Knative](/getting-started/quick-start/with-knative/).

     **Cleanup:** If you ran an Iter8 tutorial earlier, run the associated cleanup step.